How to Build an Insights Engine: The People, Technology, and Culture You Need

 Dan Stradtman

-A long time veteran of the insights and consumer intelligence industry, Dan has shaped marketing strategy and developed leaders at many of the worlds largest companies.
+A long-time insights and consumer intelligence veteran, Dan has shaped marketing strategy and developed leaders at many of the world’s largest companies.
 When creating insights engines that amplify the strategic value of market research, Dan chose Bloomfire.
+In the end, Bloomfire chose him.

 Request a Demo